 In addition, many states have their own sets of unsolicited messages regulations, which overlap with federal responsibilities.
 Many of the state-based operations pre-date the federal operations, explaining this overlap.
-There are, for example, both federal and state Do Not Call registers.
+For example, both federal and state Do Not Call registers.
 Marketers are required to consult both lists.